7 Top Impacts Accelerating Change for Direct Selling in 2021

 There were at least five notable payment trends reported by a BAI Q insights article in 2016 that have continued through 2020 and will accelerate through 2021.

 Q insights, Nasreen Quibria reported that 2015 and 2016 were transformative years that saw the rise of fintech’s disruptive technologies go mainstream, competing directly with the traditional financial services industry.
-We saw a surprising number of mobile wallet launches and announcements to compete with Apple Pay (Android Pay, Samsung Pay, Walmart Pay, Chase Pay, LG Pay, etc.) and continued interest in blockchain technologies such as Bitcoin.
+We saw a surprising number of mobile wallet launches and announcements to compete with Apple Pay (Android Pay, Walmart Pay, Chase Pay, LG Pay, etc.) and continued interest in blockchain technologies such as Bitcoin.
 The industry saw greater adoption of point-of-sale systems that accept mobile payments, more linked loyalty programs, and natural extensions into in-app purchases and peer-to-peer transactions.
 This positioned digital and mobile payments for the rapid adoption rate we saw through 2020.
 Worldpay FIS 2020 Global Payments Report predicts that digital/mobile wallet transactions will be over 52 percent of all transactions globally by 2023.
 This trend will accelerate within the direct selling industry in 2021 as legacy organizations catch up with moving from checks to tech to compete, attract, and retain distributors and customers.

 The Q insights report projected, and today we are seeing more retailers, tech companies, banks and yes, DSOs offering their own branded mobile wallet systems through companies such as PayQuicker.